 NOTE: If an international payment needs to be sent to any country that is not in the list below, an international wire transfer should be used.

-3.2 Logging into KeyNavigator ACH
+- Section 7 - Logging into KeyNavigator ACH Module

 The following screenshots provide a quick reference for what information needs to be submitted for a successful International ACH payment.
 In addition to the details found in the screenshots on the following pages, any fields marked with a red asterisk (*), are required fields that must be completed.

-Please note, some countries may require different account and routing number formats for electronic payments.
+**Important Note: some countries may require different account and routing number formats for electronic payments.
 If these are not entered correctly, your payment may be returned.
 This is the primary reason why KeyBank strongly recommends you send a nominal value test payment to the receiver before making your first official payment.

 Finally, please be aware that even if you submit information in the remittance field, the receiving bank may not pull this information through.